UT Tyler Baseball: Patriots sweep Cameron in four-game series

 Dominic Arellano and Ryan Allen had homers for Carmeon.

-Mitchell Lee (1-1) got the final in relief, going 1.1 innings and allowing two hits and one run while striking out two and walking one.
+Mitchell Lee (1-1) got the win in relief, going 1.1 innings and allowing two hits and one run while striking out two and walking one.
+He was the Patriots’ fourth pitcher of the day.
 Irvin got the save (3) by finishing the final two innings (3 hits, 3 runs, 0 earned, 1 strikeout, 1 walk).